ConstructionPlacements

 Many companies are making a strong push for gender diversity in every industry, and that includes construction projects.
 Young women are being encouraged to consider career growth opportunities in fields that previously they would have had to fight to even get into, let alone to be considered for promotions in.

-Nowadays, managing directors, construction managers, project manager, and more high-level positions are considered fair game for the female workforce in construction – with the bonus of being a potential role model for other women looking to become tradespeople.
+Nowadays, managing directors, construction managers, project managers, and more high-level positions are considered fair game for the female workforce in construction, with the bonus of being a potential role model for other women looking to become tradespeople.

 Women’s rights in the workplace are now an everyday conversation, and the construction and building industry recognizes that.